Sanix-Darker/yotas-webhook/README.md

 # Yotas-WebHook

-This is the yotas webhook github app.
+This is the yotas webhook github app for the [osscameroon](https://github.com/osscameroon/) organization.
+Check more details of this system [here](https://github.com/osscameroon/yotas).

 ## Purpose